What a 'serve' of vegetables looks like

 Healthy eating - what a serve of vegetables looks like

-You don't need to read too much in this blog to realise I am passionate about helping people who regularly cook for themselves to make sure they get to eat the recommended 5 serves of vegetables a day.
+You don't need to read too much in this blog to realise I am passionate about helping people who cook for one to maximise the health benefits and nutritional value of the meals you cook.

 Despite being passionate about vegetables (of all the things to choose!) - I've found it difficult to find a definitive source of what 5 serves of vegetables looks like.
 I've also seen various different descriptions, e.g.: